nitrogenlogic/knc/README.md

 ## Building a .deb package that uses system ruby

-The .deb package won't enable itself in SystemD (yet).
+The .deb package won't enable itself in SystemD (yet), and might just not work at all.

 ```bash
 meta/make_pkg.sh